 As someone who usually has to travel hundreds of miles to go to a truck show, it’s quite a unique experience watching the lead-up to Wrong Turn Cruise, an annual minitruck and custom car show that my friends and I host in our hometown of Rockhampton, Queensland.
 We see all kinds of last-minute build photos scrolling across the social media feeds with the #wrongturnprep hashtag (which is still quite humbling to see).
 We get picture messages of late-night progress waking us up in the wee hours of the morning – but with every notification comes a little jolt of adrenaline and joy as these people are building creations to bring to “our party.”
 In the final weeks before the show, activity reaches fever-pitch in sheds and garages all up and down the east coast of Australia.
 Crazy ideas come to fruition, while others are scrapped in favor of “just getting it to the show” in one piece.
+If you’ve just started a new van project and you’re wanting to find the cheapest insurance for your low ride, look into different van insurance quotes.

 Photos: Glen Wright | Words: Archie Gee & WTC Crew